Liza Minnelli: Personal life

-Minnelli has long suffered from alcoholism and has been addicted to prescription drugs, originating from a Valium prescription after her mother died.
+Minnelli had long suffered from alcoholism and had been addicted to prescription drugs, originating from a Valium prescription after her mother died.
 Her use of recreational drugs in the 1970s was noted by Andy Warhol, who in a 1978 diary entry recalled Minnelli arriving at Halston's house and imploring the host to "Give me every drug you've got."
 Along with Warhol and Bianca Jagger, Minnelli made frequent appearances at New York City nightclubs during the late 1970s, including Studio 54.
 Minnelli left her 1984 musical The Rink to enter the Betty Ford Clinic.

+Of the many physical ailments that Minnelli has, as a result of her long and demanding career as a dancer, one is inherited.
+She has lived and performed with scoliosis since her youth, and actually developed unique and signature dance moves and techniques because of the pain:

+"I found out that because of the scoliosis, if I lean back one way it hurts.
+The only reason I do anything like I do is because it’s the only way I can do it without hurting!
+Literally.
+It’s really funny.
+It is so weird ...
+I’ve got two false hips, a wired-up knee, scoliosis, which I’ve always had, and three crushed disks, but I feel great.
+I dance every day.”